 Noise reduction

-We have managed to significantly reduce the noise of the new generation of Multifan Greenhouse Fans.
-The most energy-efficient 5,000 m3/h variants hardly even exceed ambient noise.
-In other words, it is unlikely that these fans will need to be regulated down to reduce the noise.
+We have significantly reduced the noise of the new generation of Multifan Greenhouse Fans.
+The most energy-efficient 5,000 m³/h (3,000 CFM) variants produce noise levels that barely exceed ambient noise.
+Therefore, it is unlikely these fans will need to be regulated down to reduce noise.